 On March 11, 1997, the Court granted WCI leave to file a fourth amended complaint.
-The fourth amended complaint contains the same allegations as those in the third amended complaint as well as additional allegations relating to certain changes made to the Rights Plan by the First Amendment to Rights Agreement, dated as of March 3, 1997 (the "Amendment").
+The fourth amended complaint contains the same allegations as those in the third amended complaint as well as additional allegations relating to the Amendment.
 In addition to the relief previously requested, the fourth amended complaint seeks judicial nullification of the Amendment and a rescission of actions by ADT if shown that a subsidiary of ADT cast decisive votes as a shareholder with respect to those actions.

 On March 17, 1997, ADT and its directors filed a motion to dismiss the fourth amended complaint based on, among other things, the Court's lack of personal jurisdiction over ADT and its directors and for failure to state a claim upon which relief can be granted.
 This motion has been fully briefed and awaits a decision of the Court.
-ADT and the ADT Board believe that the allegations in WCI's fourth amended complaint are without merit and intend vigorously to defend against them.
+ADT and the ADT Board believe that the allegations in WCI's fourth amended complaint are without merit and intend to vigorously defend against them.